Robert Falkner: Early life and education

-Falkner was born in Germany and read for a double degree in political science and economics at Ludwig Maximilian University of Munich.
+Falkner was born in Germany and read for a double degree in political science and economics at LMU Munich.
 After moving to the UK, he received his doctorate in international relations at Nuffield College, University of Oxford.

 Career

 Before joining LSE in 2002, he held academic positions at the universities of Oxford, Kent and Essex.
 From 2000 to 2020, he was an Associate Fellow of the Energy, Environment & Development Programme at Chatham House.
 From 2006 to 2007, he was a visiting scholar at Harvard University's Minda de Gunzburg Center for European Studies.
 From 2008 to 2009, he led an international research consortium that produced a major comparative study of nanotechnologies regulation in Europe and the US.
 From 2015 to 2017, he was the Academic Co-Director of the Dahrendorf Forum, a joint research and public engagement programme between LSE, Hertie School of Governance and Stiftung Mercator.
 From 2017 to 2022, he was the Research Director of the Grantham Research Institute on Climate Change and the Environment at LSE.
-In 2023, he was a Simone Veil Fellow at Ludwig Maximilian University of Munich.
+In 2023, he was a Simone Veil Fellow at LMU Munich.